UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 <img src="./images/training-eS-38.png" width="80%" height="80%"><br/>

 The model you are currently training will appear in this overview.
 By clicking on the button **"Toggle versions"** you can view all currently finished training epochs as well.
 You will be notified as soon as the training has finished.

-#### Optional: Fine-tuning Tesseract and Calamari models in eScriptorium
+#### Fine-tuning Tesseract models in eScriptorium
-> **Note:** This section is only relevant for versions of eScriptorium in which the training environment has been extended for the OCR engines **Tesseract** and **Calamari**.
+> **Note:** This section is only relevant for versions of eScriptorium in which the training environment has been extended for the OCR engine **Tesseract**.
+A step-by-step guide to install the corresponding eScriptorium version can be found here: [How to install and set up eScriptorium with Tesseract](https://github.com/UB-Mannheim/eScriptorium_Dokumentation/blob/main/eScriptorium-with-tesseract-extension.md#1-how-to-install-and-set-up-escriptorium-and-the-tesseract-extension).

-To use an OCR engine other than `kraken` (the eScriptorium default engine) for fine-tuning, `step 11` can be adapted as follows:
+To use `Tesseract` instead of `kraken` (the eScriptorium default engine) for fine-tuning, `step 11` can be adapted as follows:

 After you have created a sufficient amount of training data (refer to section [How much training data (ground truth) do I need for fine-tuning?](#how-much-training-data-ground-truth-do-i-need-for-fine-tuning)), start the fine-tuning process like this: